 Activities in Seattle for families

-As we say our good-byes to the city we’ve called home for the past seven years, I want to share with you our favorite activities in Seattle for families.
+As a way to share my love of Seattle with others,, I want to share with you some of our favorite activities in Seattle for families.
 Although these activities are great to do in the summer, you can pretty much do them any time of the year.

 See animals at Woodland Park Zoo

-We are lucky to have a zoo right here in our city.
+Seattle locals are lucky to have a zoo right in the city.
 Open daily, except on Christmas, the Woodland Park Zoo offers families a chance to learn about animals from all over the world.
 The zoo has gorillas, rhinos, elephants, lions, bears, and even flamingos!

 Summer time events at Woodland Park Zoo include live concerts, wine tastings, and private tours.
 And in the winter, the zoo grounds come alive with holiday lights to get zoo visitors in the festive spirit.
 Tickets are $20.95 for adults aged 13-64, and $12.95 for children aged 3-12.
 Toddlers aged 2 and under are free.
 If you have a membership to another city’s zoo that participates in the Reciprocal Zoos and Aquariums program, you can get half-price admission to Woodland Park Zoo!